aws-samples/scaletest-o3de-multiplayer-sample/README.md

 # O3DE Multiplayer Test Scaler

-This Python CLI tool uses the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to build, package and deploy [O3DE](https://github.com/o3de/o3de) multiplayer projects.
+This Python CLI tool uses the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to build, package and deploy [O3DE](https://github.com/o3de/o3de) multiplayer projects.
 It can be used to demonstrate O3DE multiplayer functionalities at scale (for example: 25 clients connecting to a server at stable FPS) and to create repeatable, large-scale tests.

 It currently supports Windows clients and servers, but may be extended in the future to support additional platforms.